chainguard-dev/edu/content/chainguard/chainguard-registry/authenticating/index.md

 This token expires in 30 days by default, which can be shortened using the `--ttl` flag (for example, `--ttl=24h`).

-Pulls authenticated in this way are associated with a Chainguard identity, which is associated with the group selected when the pull token was created.
+Pulls authenticated in this way are associated with a Chainguard identity, which is associated with the organization selected when the pull token was created.

 ### Note on Multiple Pull Tokens

 Running the `chainctl auth configure-docker --pull-token` command multiple times will result in multiple pull tokens being created.
-However, the tokens are stored in your Docker config when using `--save` will overwrite old tokens.
+However, the tokens stored in your Docker config when using `--save` will overwrite old tokens.

 Tokens cannot be retrieved once they have been overwritten so they must be extracted from the local Docker config and saved elsewhere if multiple are required.